Cryogenic performance of field-effect transistors and amplifiers based on selective area grown InAs nanowires

 The prospects of large-scale electronic quantum circuits motivate the continuous search for optimal, scalable, and reproducible material platforms for mesoscopic devices.
-Selective area growth (SAG) of semiconductor nanowires\cite{friedl:2018, krizek2018field,vaitiekenas:2018} offers an interesting approach by adding scalability to the nanowire platform, which has already proven successful at the single-device prototype level, both as active elements in high-performance field-effect transistors (FETs) at cryogenic conditions\cite{delalamo:2011, zhang:2015, dey:2012, ford:2009, sasaki:2013, dayeh:2009t, storm:2012, nilsson2010temperature, dhara2011facile, jiang2022enhancing, froberg2008heterostructure, Blekker2010high} and for advanced quantum devices\cite{hofstetter:2009,sand-jespersen:2008,larsen:2015, nadj-perge:2010}.\\ Nanowires are traditionally grown by the vapor-liquid-solid (VLS) mechanism \cite{wagner1964vapor} which results in an out-of-plane growth incompatible with standard semiconductor processing.
-Thus, laborious and irreproducible manual methods\cite{freer:2010a,yao:2013,fu:2018a}, are employed for transferring VLS nanowires to suitable device substrates, which has prevented the up-scaling of nanowire circuits.
-In contrast, SAG allows lithographic control of in-plane growth of single nanowires and nanowire networks and thus opens a route towards scalable nanoelectronics \cite{olsteins:2023, krizek2018field, friedl:2018, friedl2020remote,OphetVeld2020Mar, Sodergren2022May}. \\ Unlike VLS-grown nanowires, planar selective area grown nanowires are epitaxially clamped to the substrate along their length, and crystal growth occurs over a much larger front.
-This makes the basic growth mechanism qualitatively different\cite{Beznasyuk2024}, increases the susceptibility to misfit dislocations and material intermixing \cite{beznasyuk:2022, krizek:2018}, and also requires device fabrication directly on the growth substrate.
+Selective area growth (SAG) of semiconductor nanowires\cite{friedl:2018, krizek2018field,vaitiekenas:2018} offers an interesting approach by adding scalability to the nanowire platform, which has already proven successful at the single-device prototype level, both as active elements in high-performance field-effect transistors (FETs) at cryogenic conditions\cite{delalamo:2011, zhang:2015, dey:2012, ford:2009, sasaki:2013, dayeh:2009t, storm:2012, nilsson2010temperature, dhara2011facile, jiang2022enhancing, froberg2008heterostructure, Blekker2010high} and for advanced quantum devices\cite{hofstetter:2009,sand-jespersen:2008,larsen:2015, nadj-perge:2010, desplanque2014influence}.\\ Nanowires are traditionally grown by the vapor-liquid-solid (VLS) mechanism \cite{wagner1964vapor} which results in out-of-plane growth.
+While such structures are compatible with vertical device architectures\cite{tomioka2012iii, bryllert2006vertical, bryllert2006vertical2}, they pose challenges for integration with standard semiconductor processing, particularly in the context of advanced circuitry for cryogenic and quantum applications which often require multiple electrostatic side-gates along the channel and/or integration of locally coupled charge sensors.
+Although progress has been made toward scalable transfer and alignment of VLS-grown nanowires\cite{jia2019nanowire, freer:2010a,yao:2013,fu:2018a}, existing methods often rely on elaborate and partly manual procedures that challenge reproducibility and integration of complex large-scale nanowire circuits.
+In contrast, SAG allows lithographic control of in-plane growth of single nanowires and nanowire networks and thus opens a route towards scalable nanoelectronics \cite{olsteins:2023, krizek2018field, friedl:2018, friedl2020remote,OphetVeld2020Mar, Sodergren2022May}. \\ Unlike VLS-grown nanowires, planar selective area grown nanowires are epitaxially clamped to the substrate along their length, and crystal growth occurs over a much larger area.
+This makes the basic growth mechanism qualitatively different\cite{Beznasyuk2024}, increases the susceptibility to misfit dislocations and material intermixing\cite{beznasyuk:2022, krizek2018field}, and also requires device fabrication directly on the growth substrate.
 These factors may potentially compromise the electrical performance of selective area grown nanowires and devices.
 Here we present fabrication, measurements, and detailed analysis of InAs selective area grown NWFETs and explore their performance in amplifier circuits at cryogenic conditions relevant for applications in integrated control electronics for quantum circuits.

 \\